Polysorb MP: detailed instructions for use. How to take Polysorb, principle of action and indications

 • individual intolerance to silicon dioxide.

-As for the likely side effects, there are very few of them and the frequency of all of them belongs to the “very rare” category.
-So the reception of this sorbent may be accompanied by:
+As for the possible side effects, there are very few of them and the frequency of all of them falls into the “very rare” category.
+So the intake of this sorbent may be accompanied by:

 • allergic reactions,

-• disturbances in the normal activity of the stomach.
+• disturbances in the normal functioning of the stomach.

-In addition, prolonged use of the drug may affect the natural intensity of absorption of a number of vitamins and calcium, which is why when using Polysorb, preventive therapy using multivitamins and calcium-containing preparations is often prescribed.
+In addition, long-term use of the drug can affect the natural intensity of absorption of a number of vitamins and calcium, which is why, when using Polysorb, preventive therapy is often prescribed using multivitamins and preparations containing calcium.

 Cost in pharmacies